Joint Liver and Hepatic Lesion Segmentation in MRI using a Hybrid CNN with Transformer Layers: Introduction

-The aim of this work was to develop a fully automatic deep learning-based joint liver and hepatic lesion segmentation approach with the capability of expert-like segmentation accuracy, that could be applied to both, clinical MRI and CT data.
-Furthermore, to ensure a mere direct comparability of the proposed method with relevant works from the state of the art, multiple network variants were additionally implemented and tested on the same imaging data.
+The aim of this work was to develop a fully automatic deep learning-based joint liver and hepatic lesion segmentation approach, which incorporates attention mechanisms to both, achieve expert-like segmentation accuracy and with applicability to clinical MRI and CT data.
+Furthermore, to ensure a more direct comparability of the proposed method with relevant works from the state of the art, multiple network variants were additionally implemented and tested on the same imaging data.